Frequently asked questions

 The algorithm cannot be run before the end date, even if you know that all of your students have finished making their choices.
 However, if you are happy that all choices have been made you could shift the end date so that the activity closes early.
 You can then run the algorithm.
 Make sure you communicate these decisions to students, so they are not caught out (i.e. if they intended to re-visit their choice before the original end date).

-If the fair allocation choices are named the same as groups that already exist in your Moodle space, then running the group option within the fair allocation activity will merge the groups together.
-If this is done accidentally you can manually move/remove students from the groups.
+If the fair allocation choices are named the same as groups that already exist in your Moodle space, then running the group option within the fair allocation activity will create new groups with the same name.
+If this is done accidentally you can manually rename the new groups.

 No. Students who don’t take part will not be allocated by the algorithm.
-However, you can allocate them quite quickly from the manual allocation screen.
+However, you can allocate them quite quickly; use one of the distribution buttons, or manully allocate them from the manual allocation screen.

 You are advised not to change choices once the activity is open.
 Unexpected behaviour may result if you do.